Ultimate One Week Italy Itinerary for First Timers

 - Scalina Spagna: The beautiful staircase known as the Spanish Steps gets busy in the evening as a popular hang-out spot.

-- Piazza Navona: Several cafes line the edges of this beautiful square with two impressive fountains.
+- Piazza Navona: Several cafes line the edges of this beautiful square with three impressive fountains.

 Day Two